supershaneski/openai-tutorial-sample/README.md

 * ~~Validate input to format it properly and check for unwanted words before sending.~~ ***Added 2022-10-13***

+  I added `validString` function to check the input from an array of banned words.
+  You need to update the `bannedWords` array with more entries.

 * ~~Set an interval before the user can send another request.~~ ***Added 2022-10-13***

+  After every request to the remote API, I disable the button until 60 seconds to prevent too many requests.

 * ~~Save result to `localStorage` as a simple cache mechanism.~~ ***Added 2022-10-13***

 # Setup